abhilash4384/JS-HTML-CSS-Code-Samples/readme.md

 # JavaScript | HTML | CSS Concepts, Interview Questions, and Weired JS Code Samples

-Welcome to the JavaScript Concepts, Interview Questions, and Unusual Code Samples repository!
+Welcome to the JavaScript | HTML | CSS Concepts, Interview Questions, and Unusual Code Samples repository!
 Here you'll find a collection of resources related to JavaScript, ranging from fundamental concepts to challenging interview questions and intriguing code snippets.
+This represents a modest initiative aimed at assisting newcomers and beginners by offering them a selection of code samples.

 ---